Adrian-Benavente/grill/README.md

 <div class="colspan-6"></div>
 ```

-- **rowspan**: tells a column how many rows it must span.
-It also accepts explicit breakpoints.
+- **rowspan**: used in any direct child of the grid container, indicates how many rows it should span.
+It also accepts breakpoints.

 ``` html
 <div class="rowspan-4-md rowspan-6-lg"></div>